rohitsunilsharma2000/exam-notes/Cryptography & Network Security/cryptography-test-paper/Cryptography_Security_LongQuestions_Set1.md

 2. **Confusion & Diffusion:**

-   * a) Explain confusion and diffusion in cryptography with examples.
+   * a) Explain confusion and diffusion in cryptography with examples._👉 page:-38_
    * b) What is a brute-force attack?
      *(Ch.2)*

 3. **DES Drawbacks:**

-   * a) Explain the working of the DES encryption algorithm.
+   * a) Explain the working of the DES encryption algorithm. _👉 page:-42_
-   * b) State and explain the drawbacks of DES.
+   * b) State and explain the drawbacks of DES. _👉 page:-38_ *(Ch.3)*
-     *(Ch.3)*

 4. **RSA & Signatures:**